 American museums are unlike, say, the Louvre.
 Arguably the most famous museum in the world, the Louvre is miraculously funded by the French state and supplemented by other revenue streams from donations to licensing (the newly opened Louvre Abu Dhabi is a notable example).
 In comparison, nonprofit museums in the United States came to exist through the civic-minded philanthropy and commercial acumen of bankers and financiers precisely because there was no government support.

 With unknown tax policy changes on the horizon, the earned income of admissions, gift shops, licensing, and other revenue streams will become more important than ever, as projections indicate that the 30% of the U.S. population who donate might drop to a mere 8%.

 Without margin, there is no mission.
 Staying profitable is the only way for a museum to keep its mission alive, given high operating costs and limited liquidity.
 With the 501(c)3 tax status sheltering museums from taxable income, using their revenue in support of the museum’s mission is not only a guiding principle, but a requirement of the business model.

-Excerpted from a talk by Jenny Gibbs, Program Director of MA Art Business in New York
+This article is based on lectures by Jenny Gibbs, former Program Director of MA Art Business in New York